Reading Time: 13 minutes

 The primary purpose of introducing NodeJS was to build real-time applications and to develop tools for developers that were non-blocking and event-driven.

-In addition, it offers great speed of development data processing, and client-server interaction.
+In addition, it offers great speed of development and data processing, and client-server interaction.
 In a nutshell, it offers both kinds of interaction between client and server, where they can exchange data and communicate.

 Due to its indifferent I/O model, it works great for scalability and real-time solutions.